mfkiwl/openCologne-PCIE/README.md

   * An [HDL component](5.sim/models/cosim/README.md) instantiated in logic gives logic access to this memory
   * An API is provided to _VProc_ running code for direct access from the _pcieVHost_ software, which implements this sparse memory C model.

-The figure below shows an oveview block diagram of the test bench HDL.
+The figure below shows an overview block diagram of the test bench HDL.

 <p align="center">
     <img width="75%" src="5.sim/images/opencologne-pcie-tb.png">